 One Maine Coon cat named Stewie made it into the 2010 Guinness World Records, achieving the title for ‘the longest cat of his breed’.
-He measured an incredible 48.5 inches (123.19 cm), which is calculated by measuring from the tip of a cats nose, to the tip of their tail.
+He measured an incredible 48.5 inches (123.19 cm), which is calculated by measuring from the tip of a cat’s nose to the tip of its tail.
 According to the records, his tail alone measured a gigantic 16 inches.

 Stewie also weighed a massive 33 lbs (15 kg)!

 According to his owners, no special diet was followed, and no unusual breeding methods were taken to influence the size of his growth.
 He literally just didn’t stop growing!

 These gentle giants often referred to as the ‘dogs of the cat world‘ have a history shrouded in mystery.
 Despite many myths doing the rounds over the years, the Maine Coons heritage still remains unclear.
 This lack of clarity makes it somewhat difficult to conclude exactly why this particular breed grows to be so big.